 - Try to retell the story in 3 sentences (beginning, middle and end).

-For children 7+, here are some Printable Worksheets that you can give them in order to help them organize their thoughts:
+For children 7+, here is a Printable Worksheets that you can give them in order to help them organize their thoughts:

 Reading Comprehension Sandwich Worksheet